OpenStackOnRaPi/ostackinstall/README.md

 > If Ansible issues a notification as below informing about certain hosts being ureachable, run the **`stop`** command again.
 > ```
 > TASK [Gather facts] **************************************************************************************************
-> [WARNING]: Unhandled error in Python interpreter discovery for host rapi3: Failed to connect to the host via ssh: ssh:
+> [WARNING]: Unhandled error in Python interpreter discovery for host ost03: Failed to connect to the host via ssh: ssh:
-> connect to host > rapi3 port 22: Connection refused
+> connect to host > ost03 port 22: Connection refused
-> fatal: [rapi3]: UNREACHABLE! => {"changed": false, "msg": "Data could not be sent to remote host \"rapi3\".
+> fatal: [ost03]: UNREACHABLE! => {"changed": false, "msg": "Data could not be sent to remote host \"ost03\".
 Make sure
-> this host can be > reached over ssh: ssh: connect to host rapi3 port 22: Connection refused\r\n", "unreachable": true}
+> this host can be > reached over ssh: ssh: connect to host ost03 port 22: Connection refused\r\n", "unreachable": true}
 > ```

-  * Power off RbPis
+  * Power off RPis
     - write and run a bash command containing the following script (we assume $CLUSTER_INVENTORY_FILE is a parameter passed to the command)
     ```bash
     #!/bin/bash